GriffinRidgeback/RepData_PeerAssessment1/PA1_template.md

                   max = max(activity$steps, na.rm = T)/10))
 ```

 Next the indices of the missing values are determined.
+The use of a separate vector to hold these results rather than include them inline in the mutation code is done for readability.

 ```r